getsentry/sentry-webpack-plugin/README.md

 * `silent [optional]` - `boolean`, if `true`, all logs are suppressed (useful for `--json` option)
 * `errorHandler [optional]` - `function(err: Error, invokeErr: function(): void): void`, when Cli error occurs, plugin calls this function. webpack compilation failure can be chosen by calling `invokeErr` callback or not. default `(err, invokeErr) => { invokeErr() }`

+set-commits options:
+* `commit [optional]` - `string`, the current (last) commit in the release
+* `previousCommit [optional]` - `string`, the commit before the beginning of this release (in other words, the last commit of the previous release).
+If omitted, this will default to the last commit of the previous release in Sentry.
+If there was no previous release, the last 10 commits will be used
+* `repo [optional]` - `string`, the full repo name as defined in Sentry
+* `auto [optional]` - `boolean`, automatically choose the associated commit (uses the current commit).
+Overrides other options

 You can find more information about these options in our official docs: https://docs.sentry.io/cli/releases/#sentry-cli-sourcemaps